kumarsaurabh20/meantools_docs/docs/usage.rst

 ``pathMassTransitions.py``

    This script integrates the metabolome and transcriptome data with the RR and MetaNetX data.
 In short, this script filters the mass transitions associated with RR reactions according to the mass signatures found in the metabolome.
-In this manner, if the metabolome has no metabolites with a mass of a 1000, then reactions involving masses of a 1000 are filtered out.
+In this manner, if the metabolome has no metabolites with a mass of 1000, then reactions involving masses of 1000 are filtered out.

    **Optional arguments**